 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket and all documents filed in the court case.
 You can access your court records on the internet, or at the Decatur County Clerk of Court where the case was filed.

 Each and every state maintains a record of people’s criminal history.
 These state databases are connected and you can track criminal histories from other states.
-Go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you might have to pay for a more intensive search.
+Go to county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you might have to pay for a more intensive search.